clemsonexcel/FLIT-Data-Science-Projects/Sentiment Analysis/README.md

 6. Model Building: Developing a machine learning model to classify review sentiments.
 7. Model Evaluation: Assessing the performance of our model.

+## Usage and Contribution

+Contributions are welcome!!

+Open and run the Jupyter Notebook book.
+Feel free to modify the content based on your project specifics.